GoogleCloudPlatform/cloud-hackathons/hacks/conv-agents-intro/solutions.md

     1. At the top right of the Cloud Shell window, click on the **Web Preview** icon (next to the pencil icon) and select **Preview on Port 8080**.
 This will open a new browser window and show a list of all the files in your home directory.
 Find and click on `agent-page.html`.
     1. You can now chat with the agent just as you did in the Console.
 Click on the agent chat icon at the bottom right of the page.
 Post a 'Hello' message again to see how it answers.

-> **NOTE:** At this point we have the agent testable in the Console and via the webpage for end users
+> **Note** At this point we have the agent testable in the Console and via the webpage for end users

 ## Challenge 2